addiscent/vagrant-ruby-rails/README.md

         lrwxrwxrwx  1 root    root       30 Apr  6 20:05 vmlinuz...

-        drwxrws---  1 vagrant vagrant  4096 Apr  8 11:03 workspace

-However, also notice there are two subdirectories not typically found in an _Ubuntu Server_ root directory hierarchy.
-One is named "/vagrant/", the other is "/workspace/".
-They are discussed below.
+However, also notice there is one subdirectory not typically found in an _Ubuntu Server_ root directory hierarchy.
+It is named "/vagrant/".
+It is discussed below.

-#### Guest VBox"/vagrant/" and "/workspace/" Subdirectories
+#### Guest VBox"/vagrant/" Subdirectory

 The guest vbox "/vagrant/" subdirectory is sync'd by _VirtualBox_ to a directory you created earlier on the host filesystem, the one (herein) named ".../vagrant-ruby/".
 The guest vbox "/vagrant/" subdirectory and the host ".../vagrant-ruby/" directory can be considered as being the same directory; they are effectively "mapped into" a single directory.
 See that for yourself by entering the following command :